Student Handbooks

 General Information

-The Master of Arts (M.A.) in Worship Leadership & Theology is designed to deepen the Worship Leader’s theological framework while providing practical, hands-on training in the arts, technology, and ministry leadership.
+The Master of Arts (M.A.) in Worship Leadership & Theology is designed to deepen the Worship Leader’s theological framework while providing practical training in the arts, technology, and ministry leadership.
 The Master of Arts in Worship Leadership & Theology consists of thirty-six graduate semester hours.

 Admission Requirements